 Established in March 2016, the Behavioral and Mental Health Provider Education Initiative at Children’s Healthcare of Atlanta aims to educate healthcare providers on behavioral and mental health issues within the pediatric population.
 The initiative was created to improve the quality of care provided to patients in our community by equipping physicians with educational tools and resources.

 Studies have shown that early detection, assessment and intervention in patients who exhibit behavioral and mental health concerns can affect future outcomes.

 The Behavioral Health Provider Education Initiative takes a three-pronged approach to meeting the needs of healthcare providers and their patients.
 The three areas of commitment are:

-- Behavioral health provider advice line: A nonemergency advice line open Monday through Friday from noon to 4 p.m.
-The advice line is staffed by a psychiatric advanced practice nurse.
-Providers are encouraged to use this line by calling 404-785-DOCS (3627) to discuss behavioral health-related patient care questions.
+- Behavioral and mental health provider advice line: A nonemergency advice line open Monday through Friday, is for providers seeking advice on behavioral and mental health issues affecting children and adolescents.
+Staffed by psychiatry specialists.
+Providers are encouraged to use this line by calling 404-785-3922 to discuss behavioral and mental health-related patient care questions.
 Callers who contact us outside these hours are asked to leave a message.
 Calls will be returned within one business day between 1pm and 2pm.

 - Project ECHO: The heart of the ECHO model is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multipoint videoconferencing to conduct virtual clinics with community providers.
 Project ECHO allows primary care doctors, advanced practice providers, nurses and other clinicians to learn how to provide excellent behavioral health care to patients in their own communities.
 This program will help transform medical education and exponentially increase workforce capacity to provide best-practice specialty care and reduce health disparities.